CodeLikeGirls/days-of-code-stats/README.md

-Stats parser for it-learning challenge
+Good enough stats parser for the it self-learning challenge:

+Configuration: edit `config.yml`

-Generate text for the days' posts:
+Generate texts for the days' posts:
 ```bash
 ruby days.rb
 ```

 Run with the sample file (input.csv):
 ```bash